Silver Lining Recovery Logo

 Talk to a treatment facility about whether or not they will treat your mental health disorder and addiction simultaneously and their philosophy toward treatment.

 Inpatient or outpatient programs can treat a dual disorder.
+For higher-acuity co-occurring cases, a structured outpatient option like a partial hospitalization program (PHP) can provide near-daily clinical support without requiring an overnight stay.
 It’s best if you find a setting you’re comfortable with.